Master’s Programme Pharmaceutical Sciences – Drug Development and Regulatory Affairs

 Registration for the admission procedure MUI

-The Master’s Programme in Pharmaceutical Sciences – Drug Development and Regulatory Affairs, in the following referred to as PHARM_SCI, is a joint study programme of the Medical University of Innsbruck and the University of Innsbruck held in English.
-It provides scientifically substantiated and practice-oriented knowledge of drug development and focuses on the qualitative process of drug authorization.
+The Master’s Programme Pharmaceutical Sciences – Drug Development and Regulatory Affairs is an English-language joint study programme offered by the Medical University of Innsbruck and the University of Innsbruck, in collaboration with leading experts from international pharmaceutical companies and regulatory boards.

 Please note: the language of instruction for this programme is English.